Did you know that fifty-one percent of American families qualify for free and reduced-price school meals? It’s true!

 The easiest way to find those students is to see who applies for free and reduced-price school meals.

-There’s no way around it: the benefits of applying for free and reduced-price lunches are innumerable.
-In addition to enjoying regular, healthy meals, your child can qualify for scholarship opportunities and ACT practice that can save them thousands in the long run.
+The benefits of applying for free and reduced-price lunches reach beyond enjoying regular, healthy meals; your child can qualify for scholarship opportunities and ACT practice that can save them thousands throughout their education.